michaesb/Solar_system_simulation/README.md

 ´´´
 There are different run_scripts that will create different kinds of data, but all of them will be written to a textfile in the textfiles folder.
 In order to avoid overwritting the data, we have had git ignore the texfiles, so they might not be seen by your editor.
 We have 4 run_scripts in this repository:
-run_main: uses one core and compute one system value.
-A function can be uncommented to run for different Mc-cycles temp_run.sh uses all available cores to run the algorithm for multiple temperature for a constant MC-value opt_run.sh uses all available cores to run the algorithm for multiple Mc_values for a constant temperaturs begin_work.sh this is just a comfortable way of starting the atom editor and open the project description.
+-run_main: uses one core and compute one system value.
+A function can be uncommented to run for different Mc-cycles

+-begin_work.sh this is just a comfortable way of starting the atom editor and open the project description.
 ### Prerequisites

 We recommend a minimum of 4 core processor, but the more cores you have, the quicker the programs will run.
 A minimum of 2 GB of RAM will do.